Chilling Clip Shows Courtney Love Warned Actresses About Harvey Weinstein In 2005

 Advertisement

-It’s also worth emphasizing that Love, a woman with a reputation for being unafraid to duke it out with the status quo, hesitated to do what she’s known for.
+It’s also worth emphasising that Love, a woman with a reputation for being unafraid to duke it out with the status quo, hesitated to do what she’s known for.

 .@Courtney Love's advice in 2005: "If Harvey Weinstein invites you to a party at the Four Seasons, don't go." pic.twitter.com/I1Zq0WvVNM— HannahJane Parkinson (@ladyhaja) October 14, 2017